 Muslims in the UK celebrate Ramadan with traditional fervour.
 A lot of places see public Iftar where both Muslims and non-Muslims are welcome to share exquisite food.
 The mosques also open their venues for community Iftars, prayers and worship.
 People from various cultures come together to celebrate their faith and create spaces for others to learn about Muslims and Islam.

-To find out about the Ramadan timetable in the UK, browse the relevant pages of Charity Meals’s website.
+To find out about the Ramadan calendar 2025 in the UK, browse the relevant pages of Charity Meals’s website.

 Important Dates and Times in Ramadan 2025